XinyuanYxy/Calculator/README.md

 # About the Project

 This project is a simple calcultor web application with multiply pages.
 It supports `+`, `-`, `*`, `/`, `=`, `clear`, `delete`. \
-It has `signup`, `login`, `logout` functionalities, only people who are signed in can use the calculator.
+It has `signup`, `login`, `logout` functionalities, only people who are signed in can use the calculator. \
+Django is used as the backend for this project located in another repository.

 ## Available Scripts